This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have your child eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, low-fat dairy products, beans, lean meats and fish, and whole-grain breads.
 Ask if your child needs to be on a special diet.

 - Have your child drink more liquids.
 Liquids help your child's liver function properly.
-Ask your healthcare provider how much liquid your child should drink each day and which liquids are best for him.
+Ask your healthcare provider how much liquid your child should drink each day and which liquids are best for him or her.

 - Talk to your adolescent about not drinking alcohol.
 Alcohol can increase liver damage.
-Talk to your healthcare provider if your adolescent drinks alcohol and needs help to stop.
+Talk to his or her healthcare provider if he or she drinks alcohol and needs help to stop.

 - Talk to your adolescent about not smoking.
 Nicotine can damage blood vessels and make it more difficult to manage hepatitis B. Smoking can also lead to more liver damage.
-Ask your healthcare provider for information if your adolescent currently smokes and needs help to quit.
+Ask your adolescent's healthcare provider for information if he or she currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before your adolescent uses these products.
+Talk to the provider before your adolescent uses these products.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.